 Before I Was Famous: To Pitch or Not to Pitch

-You wake up and find that your band just received a wonderful review in Music Publication Today, and think to yourself wow, my band is pretty cool.
-Ok, well that’s fine and all, and maybe you guys wrote a great song and have been really working hard.
-But how does that journalist get turned on to your music?
+You wake up and find that your band just received a wonderful review in Music Publication Today, and think to yourself: "Wow, my band is pretty cool."
+Okay, well that’s fine and all, and maybe you guys wrote a great song and have been really working hard, but how does that journalist get turned on to your music?
 How do they decide that your band shall stand triumphantly like Leo DiCaprio as a feature in their world?
-You can thank a publicist, and more importantly you can thank them for pitching.
+You can thank a publicist, and more importantly, you can thank them for pitching.

-As you know, (or if this is your first time reading my articles you will now know) I am in a band.
-I always assumed that in order to get coverage in a media outlet you had to “simply” email the person in charge, say please and thank you, and sit back and wait for that sweet press to roll in.
+You might not know this, but I am in a local band out of Detroit.
+Before I got involved in the world of publicity, I assumed that in order to get coverage in a media outlet you had to “simply” email the person in charge.
+As long as you said please and thank you, that sweet press would immidiately start to roll in, right?
 Not entirely true...at all.
-A publicist, as I am learning, spends a large amount of time researching blogs, looking at reviews, trying to find similar angles, coming up with the story, and after all that, crafting the perfect pitch for your band.
+A publicist, as I quickly learned, spends a large amount of time researching blogs, looking at reviews, trying to find similar angles, coming up with the story, and after all that, crafting the perfect pitch for your band.
 Majority of the time is spent researching and learning what is going to give you the best possible tools of success.

 1. It’s Nothing Personal